JonathanGarson/RoO.jl/README.md

 We indicate here the minimum ressources used for replication on our own devices.
 Expected run time may vary depending on your own machine.

+*OS*: Windows 11

+*CPU*: Intel i5 13600k - 3.5Ghz - up to 20 threads

+*Multithreading*: the entire computation has been run on a single core to ease portability and CPU requirement from device to device.
+From this perspective we depart from the authors more demanding computational requirements.

+*RAM* : ~3.6 Gb / 32Go available

+*GPU*: N/A

+*Software version* : Julia 1.6

 ## Expected run time

+The total expected running time of the replication package is:

+- run_short() :
+- run_long() :

+For the simulation and estimation of the optimal parameters : ~25 mn (which compares to 1h for the original package).

 ## Reproduction